This article was updated in October 2022.

 I know telling university students to sleep may be futile, but really try to get a little extra sleep.
 Being run-down and exhausted only makes it easier for you to get sick, because your immune system is already working overtime.
 Even an extra half-hour a night or a nap during the day (if you can squeeze it in) can improve your chances of keeping sickness at bay.
 Remember, rest is best.

 5. Take warm baths and showers

 At the end of the day, try to take a warm, relaxing bath.
 The heat will feel great on tired muscles and joints and help to bring your stress levels down.
 Keeping your stress in check is good for your overall health and incredibly beneficial for your immune system.
 Try adding essential oils like lavender, lemon, orange, peppermint, or eucalyptus to your bathwater or soap.
 Not only do they smell good, they may even have some health benefits.
 During cold and flu season, those are always welcomed no matter where they come from.

 6. Get the flu shot

 Your overall best defense against getting sick is to get the flu shot when it’s available.
 Everything else might reduce your chances, but the flu shot has empirical evidence of its effectiveness.
-There are tons of pop-up clinics on campus, and many drugstores offer the shot and injection for FREE with your provincial health card (or for a small fee for those without one).
+Look for on-campus clinics, and many drugstores offer the shot and injection for FREE with your provincial health card (or for a small fee for those without one).
+You can book one through the same portal as the COVID vaccination clinics.
 It also benefits those around you who are immunocompromised and can’t get the flu shot themselves.
 So not only do you help yourself by getting the flu shot, you help everyone around you too!
 How great is that?